 Key to this element is timing.
 Asking for too much too soon might have the opposite effect and generate frustration.
 The micro-commitment can be put off to a later stage such as when setting up profiles or integrations with other apps or services.

 Users who aren’t encouraged to put any of their time and resources into something, end up feeling much less of a link between themselves and the product.
 They never reach the “reward” point mentioned in the habit formation and will be much more likely to eventually churn.

 Create a Better Onboarding Experience

-Take your users by the hand.
-The first experience someone has in an app is the one that sets a precedent for their relationship with your company from there on out.
+Learn more about employee training and support The first experience someone has in an app is the one that sets a precedent for their relationship with your company from there on out.